Norman DeWitt’s “Epicurus And His Philosophy”

 If you are a new student of Epicurus, Norman DeWitt’s “Epicurus and His Philosophy” is one of the first books you want to read.
-The book does not appear to be currently in print, but copies can be found at various places across the internet, and reasonably priced copies can regularly be found at Ebay (tip – avoid the “new” reprints which are more expensive).
+The book does not appear to be currently in print, but hard copies can be found at various stores across the internet, and reasonably priced copies can regularly be found at Ebay (tip – avoid the “new” reprints which are more expensive).
+The book is also available in PDF and Epub formats.
 A preview at Google Books can be found by clicking here.
+Another link where the book is available as of 12/2/20 is here.
+A short bio of Norman DeWitt is here.

 DeWitt’s essay “Philosophy for the Millions” is available here at NewEpicurean, and it summarizes some of the key aspects of DeWitt’s perspective.
 However the book is far more detailed, and it provides the best organized and most sympathetic presentation of Epicurean Philosophy you will find anywhere.